-Student Network Violation If students, parents, guardians or relatives break the school or District's Network Use Policy while using the equipment listed above, it may be required that said equipment be returned.
-The school site reserves the right to enforce a site specific Network Use Policy and to apply appropriate consequences.

-Please keep in mind that using the Chromebooks and technology provided by GPA and your school site is a privilege, not a right.
-Treat this equipment like it is your prized personal property, and always use common sense.
-Remember: a damaged Chromebook loses significant value.
+Student Network Violation If GPA's Computer/Internet Usage Policy is violated while using the loaned equipment, the student may be subject to loss of technology privileges.

+Student Rules & Expectations

+General Use

-mc on sense.
-Remember: a damaged Unromebook loses significant value.
-Student Chromebook Use Agreement Ex pectations: I will use my Chromebook for school-related work only .
-Although GPA has an Internet safety plan and internet filtering in place, I am expected to notify my teacher whenever I come across information or messages that are inappropriate, dangerous, threatening, or make me feel uncomfortable.
-If I have identified or know about a security problem, I am expected to convey the details to my teacher without discussing it with other students.
-I will follow existing copyright laws.
-Ge neral Use: I understand that if I misuse my Chromebook or the network, I may lose access to it for a period of time or indefinitely as determined by GPA staff.
-Not having access to a Chromebook does not excuse me from completing my assignments and/or projects, and may require alternative assignments and/or projects.
-I must report any problems immediately to my teacher or GPA Lead- ership.
-I must stay on task and follow directions.
-I may be without a laptop computer while it is being repaired.
-I understand that the sound must be muted at all times unless I have permission from my teacher.
-I need to ask permission to use headphones (or earbuds).
-I need to ask permission before printing.
-I will bring my Chromebook to school every day fully charged and follow syncing procedures to back up my files/folders.
-I will not view movies, play games (including online games), stream music or video, or check email unless granted permission by my teacher(s).
-I will obey the Acceptable Use Policies of GPA and the school site that will limit my data usage, ensuring that the Chromebook is used as intended for school purposes only.
-I will use verbal instructions rather than touching another student's
+- I will use my Chromebook for academic purposes only. - I will bring my Chromebook to school every day fully charged. - I understand that if I misuse my Chromebook or the network, I may lose access to it for a period of time or indefinitely as determined by GPA Leadership. - I understand that not having access to a Chromebook does not excuse me from completing my academic work and may require alternative work.

+- I must report any problems immediately to my teacher or GPA Leadership.
+I must stay on task and follow directions. - I understand that my computer audio must be muted at all times unless I have permission from my teacher. - I need to ask for permission from my teacher to use headphones.
+I need to ask for permission from my teacher before printing. - I will not watch movies or videos, stream music, play games (including online games), or check emails unless granted permission by my teacher. - I will adhere to the Computer/Internet Usage Policy that will limit my data usage, ensuring that my Chromebook is used as intended for academic purposes only. - I will not touch another student's Chromebook.
+If my help is requested by another student, I will help them verbally instead.

-Chromebook.
+Access and Safety

+- I will follow existing copyright laws. - Although GPA has an internet safety plan and filtering in place, I am expected to notify my teacher whenever I come across content that is inappropriate, dangerous, threatening or makes me feel uncomfortable. - If I have identified or know about a security problem, I am expected to convey the details to my teacher without discussing it with other students. - Accessing another person's computer or account without their knowledge or consent is prohibited at all times. - I will not share usernames or passwords with others. - I will not use my Chromebook to download or make unauthorized copies of files or software, including music and audio files.

+Computer Care

-Unauthorized Access: Access to another person's account or computer without his/her consent or knowledge is considered "hacking" and is prohibited at all times.
-I will not share usernames or passwords with others. \Box I will not use the computer to download or make unauthorized cop-П ies of software or files including music and sound files.
-I understand that failure to adhere to the rules and expectations set П forth by GPA and my school site may result in loss of technology privileges.
-Computer Care: I will not add any stickers, ink, or any decorative items to my assigned Chromebook or protective case.
-I will handle the equipment carefully and follow all rules set forth by \Box my school site staff.
-I understand that there are serious consequences for vandalism.
-I will never leave the Chromebook unattended and will know where it is at all times, including before and after school, passing periods, and lunch.
-I will keep all food and drink away from the Chromebook, and not use the carrying case pockets for storing any materials other than a thumb drive, earbuds, AC charger and/or external mouse.
-I will always place the Chromebook on a flat surface when using it \Box (no stacking), and will follow school/classroom rules for taking the Chromebook out of the protective carrying case assigned to me.
-I will carry the Chromebook with two hands or with the carrying handle/strap and make sure the lid is closed when transporting.
-I understand that my family and I may be held financially liable to repair or replace the Chromebook at its current value (not to exceed \$200) if I have been involved in negligent or abusive behavior.
-I understand that the failure to reimburse GPA for loss or damage \Box of the Chromebook may result in my grades, diploma or transcripts being withheld until the amount owed is paid.
+- I will not add any stickers, ink or decorative items to my Chromebook. - I will handle all equipment carefully and follow GPA's rules and expectations.
+I understand that there is zero tolerance for vandalism. - I will never leave my Chromebook unattended and must know where it is at all times, including before/after school, during transition periods and during lunch. - I will keep all food and drinks away from my Chromebook. - I will always use my Chromebook on a table or stable flat surface.
+I will not stack or place any other items on top of it. - I will carry my Chromebook with both hands and/or make sure that it is being transported safely and securely. - I understand that my family and I may be held financially liable to repair or replace my Chromebook at its actual value (not to exceed \$275) if I have been involved in negligent behavior. - I understand that using my Chromebook and other equipment provided by GPA is a privilege, not a right.
+I am expected to treat all loaned equipment as if it is my own personal property.

+I understand that failure to reimburse GPA for loss of or damage to my loaned equipment may result in my grades, diploma and/or transcripts being withheld until the owed amount is paid.

+I understand that failure to adhere to the Student Rules & Expectations listed above may result in loss of technology privileges.